Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 6. Akita

-Has a thick, insulating undercoat that sheds seasonally and can shed a lot.
+Has a thick, insulating undercoat that sheds seasonally and can shed heavily.

 7. Saint Bernard

-Very thick coat with a heavy undercoat, which sheds heavily especially in spring.
+Very thick coat with heavy undercoat that sheds heavily, especially in spring.

 8. Newfoundland